Configurations of Self

-This term was originally coined by Mearns (1999: 126) to describe ‘a number of elements which form a coherent pattern generally reflective of a dimension of existence within the Self’.
+The term Configurations of Self was originally coined by David Mearns (1999: 126) to describe ‘a number of elements which form a coherent pattern generally reflective of a dimension of existence within the Self’.
 The theory is also sometimes known as ‘the dialogical self’.

-While the concept of configurations of self is a development in the person-centred approach, it has similarities with concepts from other modalities: ‘This development of the self theory of PCP [person-centred psychology] has conceptual similarities with object relations theory, to “sub-personalities” … and to ego state theory of transactional analysis’ (Tudor and Merry, 2006: 128).
+While the concept of configurations of self is a development in the person-centred approach to counselling, it has similarities with concepts from other modalities: ‘This development of the self theory of PCP [person-centred psychology] has conceptual similarities with object relations theory, to “sub-personalities” … and to ego state theory of transactional analysis’ (Tudor and Merry, 2006: 128).

 History of the Self in Person-Centred Theory

-While Carl Rogers saw the self-concept as a single configuration of perceptions – ‘The self-structure is an organized configuration of perceptions of the self which are admissible to awareness’ (Rogers, 1951: 501, emphasis added) – Cooper (1999: 58) suggested that ‘the individual may have the possibility of accessing – and switching between – a plurality of qualitatively distinct self-concepts’.
+While Carl Rogers saw the concept of self or “self-concept” as a single configuration of perceptions – ‘The self-structure is an organized configuration of perceptions of the self which are admissible to awareness’ (Rogers, 1951: 501, emphasis added) – Cooper (1999: 58) suggested that ‘the individual may have the possibility of accessing – and switching between – a plurality of qualitatively distinct self-concepts’.
 Mearns and Thorne (2000: 102) developed this idea, suggesting that each person has multiple configurations of self, made up of ‘elements which form a coherent pattern generally reflective of a dimension of existence within the Self’.

 Configurations of Self in Counselling